-Employee benefits increased by similar percentages as the salaries and wages for 2015 increased by 6.9% over 2014 and 2014 increased by 3.3% over 2013.
+Employee benefits increased by a similar percentage as the salaries and wages for 2015 increased by 6.9% over 2014.
 The cost of the 401-K retirement plan increased each year as the profit share component increased along with the number of employees participating.
-The Company has been able to hold steady the expense of the employee's group insurance while paying higher premiums.
 Being partially self-insured has helped with lower claim experience though it is an unknown each year what that experience will be.
 For 2014 and 2015, a switch in the medical provider and comparison pricing also assisted to control the cost.
 Employees do participate in any premium increases.

-Net occupancy expense typically increases as the Company expands, with 2014 being an exception due to an increase in building rent.
-Building rent is netted out to offset occupancy expense.
+Net occupancy expense typically increases as the Company expands, which is what has occurred for 2016 and 2015.
+One factor that can offset occupancy expense is the receipt by the Company of building rent as it is netted out of occupancy expense.
 The greatest contributor to building rent comes from the division of FM Investments within the Bank.
-This division experienced a strong 2014; however the department was short staffed most of 2015.
-This has been remedied in 2016 and performance is expected to improve.
+This division experienced a strong 2014; however the department was short staffed most of 2015 and 2016.
+This has been remedied in 2017 and performance is expected to improve.

-While net loss on sale of other assets owned, mainly ORE property, does not represent income for the years presented, the decrease in the amount of the loss for 2015 as compared to 2014, does contribute to improved profitability.
+While net loss on sale of other assets owned, mainly ORE property, does not represent income for the years presented, the decrease in the amount of the loss for 2015 as compared to 2014, did contribute to improved profitability.
+For 2016, the loss was higher at \$81 thousand than 2015's \$47 thousand.
 Loss on sale of assets included any write downs in the carrying values of ORE property on the Bank's balance sheet.
-In 2015 and 2014, the number of properties and the corresponding carrying values decreased as compared to 2013.
+In 2016 and 2015, the number of properties and the corresponding carrying values decreased as compared to 2014.
 The Bank also sold its St. Joe, Indiana property during 2015.
 While taking a loss for the sale, the Bank eliminated the continued maintenance expense of an unoccupied building.
 An easement was agreed upon to enable the ATM located on the property to remain operational.